 Kyoto, being the old capital of Japan, is home to great temples, shrines, gardens, and geishas.
-This December 2017, Kyoto’s old streets will be adorned with lights and flowers as the Arashiyama Hanatouro is held.
+This December 2018, Kyoto’s old streets will be adorned with lights and flowers as the Arashiyama Hanatouro is held.
 Here’s what you need to know about this much-awaited illumination event!

 “Hanatouro,” which literally translates to “flowers and lanterns,” is a bi-annual event in Kyoto that illuminates the neighborhoods of Higashiyama and Arashiyama with romantic lights and beautiful flowers.
 Lasting for 10 days, it is held in spring (Higashiyama) and late autumn (Arashiyama) every year when the climate is usually very romantic with colorful trees and gentle weather.

 Arashiyama in the Ukyo Ward of Kyoto attracts several visitors because of its famous Bamboo Grove and the Buddhist temple, Tenryu-ji, which are actually among the major attractions in the entire city.
-It is also home to Kyoto’s famous parks such as Kameyama-koen, other temples such as Adashino Nenbutsu-ji, and villas such as Okochi Sanso, and others.
-Being such an amazing district of Kyoto, it holds great touristic value, and events such as the Hanatouro make it much more enticing to visit.
+It is also home to Kyoto’s famous parks such as Kameyama-koen, other temples such as Adashino Nenbutsu-ji, villas such as Okochi Sanso, and many others.
+Being an amazing district of Kyoto, it holds great touristic value, and events such as the Hanatouro make it much more enticing to visit.

-Happening for ten consecutive days from the 8th to the 17th of December, 2017, the main venues for the Arashiyama Hanatouro are the walkways of the Bamboo Groove and the Togetsukyo Bridge, which are going to be totally embellished with flowers and lights.
+Happening for 10 consecutive days from the 8th to the 17th of December, 2018, the main venues for the Arashiyama Hanatouro are the walkways of the Bamboo Groove and the Togetsukyo Bridge, which are going to be totally embellished with flowers and lights.
 The riverfront promenades, including the maple, gingko, and other fall trees, are going to be dressed up with lanterns, thus creating a wonderful night scene that you will remember for a long time.